matter-labs/zksync-web-era-docs/docs/dev/developer-guides/transactions/blocks.md

 fully decentralised, block time will take a couple of seconds, as the involved entities need to achieve consensus.

 Batch time, in general, depends on the system activity - the more active the system has, the faster we <em>seal</em> a batch.
-There are several criteria for sealing a block, which we defer from explaining in detail here, as the system is still under testing and these may change.
+There are several criteria for sealing a batch, which we defer from explaining in detail here, as the system is still under testing and these may change.
 In general, a batch will get sealed when:
 1. The batch "capacity" is reached.
 Capacity includes L1 gas used, L2 ergs consumed and several other parameters.